stackotter/stackotter-website/src/blog/bsides-brisbane-2023-writeups-part-2.md

 ---
 year: 2023
 month: 07
-day: 18
+day: 25
 ---
-# BSides Brisbane 2023 - Writeups (Part 2: web, pwn)
+# BSides Brisbane 2023 - Writeups (Part 2: web)

 The BSides Brisbane CTF was an exciting mix of traditional jeopardy challenges, and hardware/enterprise hacking.
 Huge props to the team who made this top quality CTF happen!

 In part 1 I covered all crypto and rev challenges along with an interesting IoT challenge.
-In this part I'll cover some of the web challenges and both of the pwn challenges.
+In this part I'll cover some of the web challenges, and in the next I'll cover both of the pwn challenges (this post started getting a bit too long).

 ## Overview